Gromulus-Romulus/2022-Panama-ASV-Analysis/README.md

 Other dependencies: `vegan`, `spaa`, and `EcolUtils` were used for ordination and PERMANOVA tests.

 Each of the `.Rmd` files does a separate statistical analysis:
-- `funguild.charts.Rmd` visualizes relative abundances of ecological guilds (determined prior via FunGUILD classification).
+- `funguild.charts.Rmd` visualizes relative abundances of ecological guilds (guild classifications for ASVs determined prior via FunGUILD classification).
 - `genera.charts.Rmd` visualizes relative abundances of fungal genera.
 - `ordination.plots.Rmd` uses non-metric multidimensional scaling (NMDS) to produce ordination plots of community divergence.
 - `permanova.Rmd` uses a pairwise PERMANOVA test to confirm community divergence.
 Assumptions are tested using Beta-dispersion.